claireyams/CSARCH2-Case-Study-1/README.md

 ### Non-load-through vs load-through

 The read policy never changes which accesses hit or miss; it only changes what a miss costs.
-Under non-load-through the CPU waits for the entire block (162 ns at B = 16), while under load-through it waits only for the word it asked for (12 ns), so each miss is 10 x (B - 1) = 150 ns cheaper.
-The total effect is proportional to the miss count: in test case b it saves 144 x 150 = 21,600 ns under LRU (23,344 -> 1,744 ns) but 86 x 150 = 12,900 ns under MRU (14,006 -> 1,106 ns), so it helps most exactly where the replacement policy is doing worst.
-Note also that the load-through penalty does not depend on the block size at all, so larger blocks stop being a read-latency cost and only affect the hit rate — the opposite of non-load-through, where the 10 x B transfer term dominates everything else.
+Under non-load-through the CPU waits for the entire block and then reads the word back out of the cache (162 ns at B = 16), while under load-through the CPU only waits for its one requested word — but since that word could be anywhere in the block, the expected wait is the average of the best case (10 ns, word arrives first) and worst case (10 x B ns, word arrives last): 1 + (10 + 10 x 16)/2 = 86 ns at B = 16, so each miss is 76 ns cheaper.
+The total effect is proportional to the miss count: in test case b it saves 144 x 76 = 10,944 ns under LRU (23,344 -> 12,400 ns) but 86 x 76 = 6,536 ns under MRU (14,006 -> 7,470 ns), so it helps most exactly where the replacement policy is doing worst.
+Note that unlike non-load-through, the load-through penalty still scales with block size — just more gently, since it grows with the average position of the word in the block instead of the full transfer.

 ### Conclusion for Machine 9